 The mission of the Democracy Curriculum program is to promote teaching, research, and extracurricular activities related to democracy at the undergraduate level at the University of Chicago.

-The Chicago Center on Democracy and the Social Sciences Collegiate Division and are collaborating on the Democracy Curriculum program, which focuses on growing the offerings to UChicago undergraduates in the area of democracy.
-This program will identify and formalize existing curricular and extracurricular activities, and determine areas for additional opportunities.
+The Chicago Center on Democracy and the Social Sciences Collegiate Division and are collaborating on the Democracy Curriculum program, which focuses on expanding curricular and extracurricular offerings for UChicago undergraduates in the area of democracy.

-- Teaching: Organization and formalization of UChicago course offerings connected to democracy.
+- Teaching: Organization, formalization, and expansion of UChicago course offerings connected to democracy.
 This includes our minor in Democracy Studies and democracy-themed Core sequence

-- Research: Providing research opportunities for undergraduates, through research assistantships and internships
+- Research: Providing research opportunities for undergraduates, through research assistant positions and internships

 - Events: Organization of events that address the interests of undergraduates

-- Our efforts are guided by a Steering Committee and an Advisory Group, which consist of faculty members at the University of Chicago.
+- Our efforts are guided by a Steering Committee and Advisory Board, which consist of faculty members at the University of Chicago.

 - For questions, please contact Kevin Kromash, Senior Research Associate, Chicago Center on Democracy or James Sparrow, Faculty Director of the Democracy Curriculum.